mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

   </div>
 </div>

-By clicking the `Pull configuration` button, the project will be updated to the latest version.
+By clicking the `Pull configuration` button, the project configuration will be updated to the latest version.

 ### A remote commit has been performed and there are unsaved local changes